TalonDragon000/shape-builder-kit/README.md

 **An AI-powered quiz that gamifies the Shape Network and rewards players with NFTs.
 Built with Next.js, GPT-4, and blockchain integration.**

 <img width="300" height="300" alt="shape wiz" src="https://github.com/user-attachments/assets/81c3f9fc-776c-416a-af15-d284b335debb" />
+(This NFT was also AI generated on Night Cafe and edited in canva!)

 ---